-- 1 Check the documentation for the drive to verify that it is configured for your computer. - NOTICE: To avoid damage to the drive, do not set it on a hard surface.
-Instead, set the drive on a surface, such as a foam pad, that will sufficiently cushion it. - 2 Unpack the replacement hard drive, and prepare it for installation.

-3 If your replacement hard drive does not have the plastic hard-drive bracket attached, remove the bracket from the existing drive by unsnapping it from the drive.
+- 1 Unpack the replacement hard drive, and prepare it for installation. - 2 Check the documentation for the drive to verify that it is configured for your computer. - NOTE: If your replacement hard drive does not have the hard drive bracket attached, remove the bracket from the old drive by unsnapping it from the drive.
+Snap the bracket onto the new drive.